pieaerts/pieaerts/terms/terms-and-conditions-january-2023.md

 ---
-title: 'Terms and Conditions January 2023 '
+title: Terms and Conditions January 2023 Expedition

 ---
 **Payment of deposit confirms that you agree to the Terms & Conditions.**